Energy-efficient transportation necessary to reach climate goals

 Low climate impact

 98 percent of Green Cargo’s tonne kilometrage is carried out by electric trains.
 Transportation with diesel trains and trucks account for less than four percent, collectively.
 Electricity from renewable hydroelectric plants, together with a high level of energy efficiency, means that the climate impact is very low.
-A normally loaded Green Cargo freight train carries about 500 tonnes of goods, and we operate around 400 trains every weekday.
+Every weekday, we operate 31 million net tonne-kilometres, replacing approximately 9,000 truck journeys on the road network.
+Moreover, our efforts are not limited to a comprehensive reduction of CO2 emissions, but also include reducing congestion and improving road safety.

 We’re improving all the time